linkedin/css-blocks/README.md

 are not rewritten and their declarations cannot be optimized.
 Style collisions on an external selector are not detected or resolved.
 As a result, it is allowed to use `!important` on declarations targeting an external selector.

+Warning: If external selectors and css block objects both target the same HTML element in their key selectors you will get unpredictable results.
+It's best to avoid this.

 ```css
 @external h2 .some-rando-class;